Isuru-27/Eagle_Eye/README.md

 ## Notes

-- The reference image for comparison should be named `p2.jpg` and placed in the same directory as the script.
+- The reference image for comparison should be named `You uploaded Photo` and placed in the same directory as the script.
 - Press the 'q' key to exit the script.

 ## Author